Anacalypsis: Meaning of the word "Anacalypsis"

-A problem that the reader may find in Higgins' book is that the meaning of the title is unexplained.
+According to the Spanish philosopher Antonio López, the word that names the title could be problematic because there isn't an explanation regarding the word itself.
+This is a problem that the reader may find in Higgins' book because the title is unexplained.
 In the original London edition of 1836, the word Anacalypsis appears only twice: once in the title, and once in a footnote on page 447, in which Higgins expresses his plan for a sequel titled Commentaries on the Anacalypsis and on Ancient History.

-The word anacalypsis comes from the Greek ανακάλυψης, which can be translated as «discovery» or «find».
-Anacalypsis is the antonym of "apocalypse."
-In the Higgins´ book, the meaning of the word is twofold:
+The word anacalypsis comes from the Greek ανακάλυψις, which can be translated as «discovery» or «find».
+Anacalypsis is the antonym of "apocalypsis."
+Again according the philosopher Antonio López, in the Higgins' book the meaning of the word is twofold: